buenolas/login-page/README.md

 ## Simple Login Page Project

-This project demonstrates a basic login page implemented using HTML and CSS, designed for user authentication on a website.
+This project demonstrates a basic login page implemented using HTML, CSS and JavaScript, designed for user authentication on a website.

 ### Project Structure